allthings/elements-example/two-column-responsive-layout/README.md

 # 2 Column responsive layout

-This is a very simple ToDo Microapp which demonstrates the use of the HorizontalView based on [@allthings/elements](https://github.com/allthings/elements/blob/master/src/behaviour/HorizontalView.jsx)
+This is a very simple ToDo Microapp which demonstrates the use of the HorizontalView combined with a responsive 2-Column layout based on [@allthings/elements](https://github.com/allthings/elements/blob/master/src/behaviour/HorizontalView.jsx)

 > Are you looking for elements documentation?
 [You can find it here](https://developers.allthings.me/elements/reference/behaviour/horizontalView.html).